This article is a tutorial for 3dsMax beginners on how to create a model using primitives.

-If you have doubts and want to review something, please open to the previous tutorial from here, and have it ready with you for today’s tutorial.
+If you have doubts and want to review something, please open the previous tutorials from here, and have it ready with you for this tutorial.

-If you have already confident with the basic operations, let’s go on to the next step.
+If you have already gained confidence with the basic operations, let’s go on to the next step.

 ・(Group) ※I did not use it, but using it will be useful for sorting your project